Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 You need to obtain a building permit prior to constructing a garage, shed, or carport on your property.
 A building permit can be obtained from the Inspection Department at City Hall.
 Wooden, stick-built garages and carports must meet minimum building code standards for footings, walls, and rafters.
 Metal-framed structures are required to be designed by a licensed Kansas engineer.
 All companies that build or install garages and carports are required to be registered contractors with the City of Hutchinson.
 All garages and carports are required to have a concrete floor.
 Garages and carports are also required to have a paved driveway made of either concrete, asphalt, or asphalt millings with a slurry seal.
 For more information, see the following brochure: http://www.hutchgov.com/DocumentCenter/Home/View/1060

 A building permit is required for a storage shop building larger than 120 square feet.
 Storage shop buildings must be placed on a permanent foundation or be anchored to the ground with an approved anchoring system.
 Storage shop buildings are required to meet setback requirements and must be a minimum of five feet (5’) away from all other structures.
 If the building has a door wider than eight feet (8’), a paved driveway will be required.
 See FAQ #12.

-Restrictive covenants are private agreements often recorded with the subdivision of a property.
-They usually place restrictions on the use of lots and on architectural design of homes and other buildings in the subdivision.
-Restrictive covenants are usually binding on future owners of a property.
+Restrictive covenants are private agreements often recorded with the subdivision plat or deed of a property.
+They usually place restrictions on the use of lots and on architectural design of homes and buildings in the subdivision.
+Restrictive covenants are usually binding on current and future owners of a property.
 Restrictive covenants are enforced by property owners who are bound by the covenants or by an appropriate owner’s association.
 To obtain a copy of any covenants that impact your property, go to the Office of Reno County Register of Deeds at 125 West 1st Avenue in Hutchinson.